berkeley-cdss/curriculum-guide/technology/jupyter-ai.md

 ### Using the Chat Interface

-- Access the Chat UI:
-  - Open the chat interface in JupyterLab to interact with the AI conversationally.
+To access the Chat UI, open the chat interface in JupyterLab to interact with the AI conversationally.

 ## Examples